Chinmaybera/NOvA-high-energy/README.md

 "Probing new physics scenarios using high energy events at the NOvA far detector". [arXiv:2506.04984](https://arxiv.org/abs/2506.04984)

-In this study, we investigate the impact of the high energy (HE) neutrino events on the sensitivity of the NuMI Off-axis 𝜈𝑒 Appearance (NOvA) experiment to constrain the off-diagonal NSI parameters (𝜖_𝑒𝜇 and 𝜖_𝑒𝜏) and environmental decoherence parameter Γ. In this context, we analyze the HE simulated events (1 < 𝐸_𝜈 < 20 GeV) observed at the NOvA far detector assuming the presence of 𝜖_𝑒𝜇 and 𝜖_𝑒𝜏 , one at a time.
-Further, we analyze the degeneracy observed in the 𝜖_𝑒𝜏 including events from 1 < 𝐸_𝜈 < 5 GeV and show that it gets removed once we include HE events (signal + background) from 1 < 𝐸_𝜈 < 20 GeV.
+In this study, we investigate the impact of the high energy (HE) neutrino events on the sensitivity of the NuMI Off-axis 𝜈𝑒 Appearance (NOvA) experiment to constrain the off-diagonal non-standard interaction (NSI) parameters (𝜖_𝑒𝜇 and 𝜖_𝑒𝜏) and environmental decoherence parameter Γ. In this context, we analyze the HE simulated events (1 < 𝐸_𝜈 < 20 GeV) observed at the NOvA far detector assuming the presence of NSI and decoherence, one at a time.
+We examine the degeneracy observed in the 𝜖_𝑒𝜏 including events from 1 < 𝐸_𝜈 < 5 GeV and show that it gets removed once we include HE events (signal + background) from 1 < 𝐸_𝜈 < 20 GeV.
 In addition, we examine the role of signal versus beam background events in removing this degeneracy.
 Further, we comparatively investigate